neurobin/rnm/rnm.md

 ```

 ##NAME STRING FILE
 A file which contains a list of name string (one per line).
-Empty lines will be ignored and line number won't be counted.
-Actual line number (which counts the empty lines too) is available through the name string rule : */la/*.
+Empty lines will be ignored but line number will be counted.

 Each name string taken from this file is applied to each file, thus if there's 100 name strings in this file, their will be 100 rename only.
-All these name strings are parsed the same way as regular name strings given with *-ns* option with two additional rules: */l/* (line number), */la/* (actual line number).
+All these name strings are parsed the same way as regular name strings given with *-ns* option with an additional rule */l/* (line number).

 A null terminated name string file is that one, where name strings (i.e filenames) are terminated with null character instead of newline (*\\n*).
 These are generally binary files and can be created with other tools.